chataize/plugin-api/README.md

 ### “My plugin loads but my tool never runs”

+- In ChatAIze.Chatbot, ensure Integrations are enabled in the dashboard settings (tools and integration functions are added only when integrations are enabled).
 - Ensure your tool name is unique across all plugins and integration functions.
 - Ensure `IChatFunction.Callback` is non-null (tools without callbacks are treated as integration functions and executed by the host’s default callback).
 - Prefer named methods over lambdas for `AddFunction(Delegate)`; compiler-generated names can be unstable.